Get insider access

 Personalized Spatial Audio

 The Apple AirPods Pro 2nd Generation are compatible with Apple's Spatial Audio in the iOS interface.
-It scans your face from the front as you rotate it to capture all the angles of your face.
-Once complete, sound will follow your head movements, creating a more immersive and dimensional audio experience.
+The feature scans your face from the front as you rotate it to capture all the angles of your face.
+Once complete, sound will follow your head movements.
+Some people find this creates a more immersive and multi-dimensional audio experience.

 8.1